dmd2222/otp-receiver/README.md

 # OTP-Receiver
-A lightweight UDP-based tool that receives SMS codes and messages over the local network, decrypts them, and displays them clearly.
+A lightweight UDP-based tool that receives SMS codes and messages over the local network and displays them clearly.
 Features balloon notifications, pop-ups, and real-time logging.
 Compatible with smartphones using MacroDroid or other similar apps.

 ---